chenizan/chenizan/README.md

 i'm a developer interested in crypto, blockchain, and automation.

-most of my time is spent building projects, learning new technologies, and experimenting with ideas that live on-chain.
+most of my time is spent building projects, learning new technologies, and experimenting with ideas that live on chain.

 ## currently focused on